LD2343/class6.5-notes/042625/README.md

 # Project Title

-A simple project README that shows how to create this file and includes a section for Songkran pictures.
+A simple project README for my deliverable.

 ## Table of Contents